thephpleague/uri/components/overview.md

 In both cases, the `__toString` returns the same value **but** the other methods do not.

-<p class="message-notice">The <code>__toString</code> method is unabled to distinguish between an empty  and an undefined URI component/part.</p>
+<p class="message-notice">The <code>__toString</code> method is unabled to distinguish between an empty and an undefined URI part.</p>

 ### UriPart::sameValueAs

 <p class="message-warning">Since <code>version 4.2</code> this method is deprecated.</p>

 Compares two `UriPart` object to determine whether they are equal or not.
-The comparison is based on the result of `UriPart::getUriComponent` for both objects.
+The comparison is based on the result of `UriPart::getUriComponent` from both objects.

 ~~~php
 <?php